zulamit/zwallet/docs/settings/server.md

 Choose the server that the wallet connects to

 1. Lightwalletd is the server deployment sponsored by the zcash organization
 2. Enter the URL of your own deployment.
-For example: `https://lwd.example.com:9067`
+For example, `https://lwd.example.com:9067`